fullstackreact/30-days-of-react/day-17/post.md

 ### Showing views

-Althogh this is a limited introduction, we could not leave the discussion of dealing with react router without talking about the different ways we can get subcomponents to render.
+Although this is a limited introduction, we could not leave the discussion of dealing with react router without talking about the different ways we can get subcomponents to render.

 We've already seen the simplest way possible, using the `component` prop, however there is a more powerful method using a prop called `render`.
 The `render` prop is expected to be a function that will be called with the `match` object along with the `location` and route configuration.